Breathing is something most of us take for granted. Inhale, exhale, repeat. But for some, each breath can feel like a struggle.

 - Fatigue: Fatigue is a common symptom of respiratory conditions such as COPD and sleep apnea.
 Pulmonologists can diagnose and treat these conditions and help manage fatigue symptoms.

 - Chronic bronchitis: Chronic bronchitis is a long-term inflammation of the bronchial tubes that can cause coughing and difficulty breathing.
 Pulmonologists can diagnose and treat chronic bronchitis and help manage symptoms.

-In conclusion, pulmonologists treat various respiratory and lung disorders, including symptoms such as shortness of breath, cough, wheezing, chest pain, fatigue, chronic bronchitis, and sleep apnea.
 By seeking care from a pulmonologist, individuals experiencing these symptoms can receive specialized care and management to help them breathe more accessible and improve their quality of life.
-Now you know when to see a pulmonary specialist or a pulmonologist doctor.

 What Conditions Do Pulmonologists Treat?